 If you choose to license it to the client directly, first deactivate any related content from Stocksy, as mentioned above.

-The client is interested in hiring you to do a custom shoot
+The client is interested in hiring you to do a custom series

 If you aren't comfortable creating a licensing agreement, and: